 Chlamydia and gonorrhea

-- You're a sexually active woman under age 25
+- Sexually active women under age 25

-- You're a man who has sex with men
+- Men who have sex with men

-- You have HIV
+- People with HIV

 HIV, syphilis and hepatitis

-- Are a man who has sex with men
+- Men who have sex with men

 At-home STI testing

-However, tests done on samples you collect yourself may have a higher rate of false-positive results, meaning the test indicates you have an STI that you really don't have.
-If you test positive from a home test, contact your doctor or a public health clinic to confirm the test results.
-If your home test results are negative, but you're experiencing symptoms, contact your doctor or a public health clinic to confirm the results.
+However, tests done on samples you collect yourself may not always be accurate.
+If you test positive for an STI from a home test, contact your health care provider or a public health clinic to confirm the test results.
+If your home test results are negative but you have symptoms, contact your provider or a public health clinic to confirm the results.